ehsu4220/Dockerized-Flask-API/README.md

 - Elements within `<>` are values you must fill in

 # Requirements
-  - Host server with Docker installed
+  - Host machine with Docker cmd line
   - Docker Desktop for remote repository of docker image

 # Server.py